broadinstitute/gatk/scripts/variantstore/variant_annotations_table/README.md

 ### Run GvsCreateVAT:

-Most of the inputs are constants---like the reference, or a table schema--and dont require any additional work (and paths can be found in the [example inputs json](scripts/variantstore/wdl/GvsCreateVAT.example.inputs.json)).
+Most of the inputs are constants — like the reference, or a table schema — and dont require any additional work (and paths can be found in the [example inputs json](scripts/variantstore/wdl/GvsCreateVAT.example.inputs.json)).
 However for the specific data being put in the VAT, three inputs need to be created.
-The first two of these inputs are two files—one of the file/vcf/shards you want to use for the VAT, and one of their indices.
+The first two of these inputs are two files — one of the file/vcf/shards you want to use for the VAT, and their corresponding index files.
 These are labelled as `inputFileofFileNames` and `inputFileofIndexFileNames`.

 You will need to know where all of the GVS extract output files live.
 Example of creating the files of file names and indices: